iMikie/Create_Processing_Library/README.md

   }
 }
 ```
- Note that the constructor takes a parameter of **PApplet parent**.
+ Important to note:  the constructor takes a parameter of **PApplet parent**.
 When you call this constructor you pass **this**.
  From your main sketch tab, *this* is actually Processing itself.
 By passing *this* you can now access
- Processing's built in functions like we do with println.
+ Processing's built in functions like we do with **this.println()** in the method **printsample()**.
+Note also that both the class and the constructor are indicated *public*.
+If you don't do that you can call them from outside the library.
+That took an hour for me to figure out.

 ###Compile
 Now you compile it:  On Mac we use the **terminal.app**.
 It’s inside  **/Applications/Utilities/**.
 On Windows use whatever you use for the command line.